-But help is at hand, and there are ways to improve matters.
-Here are some of the tricks we use to speed up old or slowed-down iPads.
+Fortunately, help is at hand, and there are ways to improve matters.
+In this article we demonstrate some of the tricks we use to speed up old or slowed-down iPads.
 (If you've got a slow iPhone, we can help you there too.)

 Has Apple slowed down my iPad deliberately?